EvanHahn/evanhahn-dot-com/projects/index.md

 I like open source and I cannot lie.
 I've published a number of modules and packages and libraries and tools and whatever.
 In alphabetical order, they are:

 * [4chan thread scraper](https://github.com/EvanHahn/4chan-thread-scraper)
+* [americas_dj](https://twitter.com/americas_dj) is a Twitter bot that tweets fake DJ names pulled from US military operations.
+You can find the source [here](https://github.com/EvanHahn/us-military-dj-names).
 * [arraywrap.js](https://github.com/EvanHahn/arraywrap.js) wraps an element in an array if it isn't one already
 * [backbone-getnset](https://github.com/EvanHahn/backbone-getnset) adds custom getters and setters to Backbone.js models
 * [Bits Required](https://github.com/EvanHahn/bits-required) implements "how many bits do we need to represent integer X?" in various languages